walles/px/README.md

 ```

 # Usage
-Just type `px`.
-That's all there's to it!
+Just type `px`, that's a good start!

+Otherwise, `px --help` will show you what else `px` can do except for just
+listing all processes.

 # Development
 * Clone: `git clone git@github.com:walles/px.git ; cd px`